the migration nobody warned me about

 the n+1 trap

-the first thing that bit us was the classic N+1 problem but in a way i didn't expect. with REST we had these waterfalls everywhere and honestly we'd just gotten used to them:
+the first thing that bit us was the N+1 problem, but not the way i expected. with REST we had waterfalls everywhere and we'd just gotten used to them:

 // Before: REST